Instagram is still the search engine to watch.

 Instagram isn’t going anywhere.
 Quite the contrary, in fact.

-As the Explore page continues to evolve, more and more people will be using it to find posts relevant to them.
+As Instagram search and the Explore page continue to evolve, more and more people will be using it to find posts relevant to them.

 Make sure your brand shows up by following the tips above.